aws/iot-atlas/src/hugo/content/en-us/contribute/_index.md

 ## Guidelines for Content Creation

+This section covers both style and technical approaches to creating new content.

 ## Hugo and Theme Details

 This sections covers structure and use of more complex pages and use of short codes.
 This site is based off of the [Hugo Learn Theme](https://github.com/matcornic/hugo-theme-learn).
 All content and shortcodes for that theme are available for use here.